cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 we then include in this document.
 In return you will become a co-author or get acknowledged.

--   A program to calculate PI is provided at
+-   A program to calculate Pi is provided at

     -   <https://cvw.cac.cornell.edu/python/exercise>
     -   <https://github.com/cloudmesh/cloudmesh-mpi/projects/1?card_filter_query=monte>